bglemser/Phytoplankton/0_LiteratureReview/README.md

   - **Relation to the Project**:
   - Investigated many of the CNN architectures we used
   - using phytoplankton datasets
+  - But images could hold several species, so object detection and then classification was used --> we only need classification

 - **Source 2**: [Title of Source 2]